When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

-\begin{proof} Consider the same user-favorable CPRR scheme $(\ttau, \r)$ as is the proof of Proposition~\ref{prop:rev-refund-decreases-ineq}.
-We now show that the wealth inequality of the ex-post income distribution resulting from $(\ttau, \r)$ is lower than the wealth inequality of the ex-ante income distribution, i.e., $W(\mathbf{\Hat{q}}) \leq W(\mathbf{q})$, where $\mathbf{\Hat{q}} = \q(\ttau, \r)$.
-To see this, we first show that $W(\q(\0, \0)) = W(\q^0)$, i.e., the wealth inequality measure of the ex-ante income distribution is exactly equal to that of the untolled ex-post income distribution $\Tilde{\q} = \q(\0, \0)$.
-The proof of this result lies in the key observation that for any $\0$-equilibrium flow $\f^0$ all users incur the same travel time, denoted as $\gamma$, since they travel between the same O-D pair.
-This observation leads to a travel cost of $\mu^g(\0,\0) = \omega q^0_g \gamma$ for each group $g$.
+\ifarxiv \begin{proof} Consider the same user-favorable CPRR scheme $(\ttau, \rr)$ as is the proof of Proposition~\ref{prop:rev-refund-decreases-ineq}. \ifarxiv We now show that the wealth inequality of the ex-post income distribution resulting from $(\ttau, \rr)$ is lower than the wealth inequality of the ex-ante income distribution, i.e., $W(\Hat{\q}) \leq W(\q)$, where $\Hat{\q} = \q(\ttau, \rr)$. \else We now show that $W(\Hat{\q}) \leq W(\q)$, where $\Hat{\q} = \q(\ttau, \rr)$. \fi \ifarxiv To see this, we first show that $W(\q(\0, \0)) = W(\q^0)$, i.e., the wealth inequality measure of the ex-ante income distribution is exactly equal to that of the untolled ex-post income distribution $\Tilde{\q} = \q(\0, \0)$.
+The proof of this result lies in the key observation that for any $\0$-equilibrium flow $\f^0$ all users incur the same travel time, denoted as $\gamma$, since they travel between the same O-D pair. \else To see this, we first show that $W(\q(\0, \0)) = W(\q^0)$, which follows from the observation that for any $\0$-equilibrium flow $\f^0$ all users incur the same travel time, denoted as $\gamma$, since they travel between the same O-D pair. \fi This observation leads to a travel cost of $\mu^g(\0,\0) = \omega q^0_g \gamma$ for each group $g$.
 Then, for the untolled setting, the ex-post income distribution of users in group $g$ is given by